Early Excellence

 There is much to explore, question and reflect on for school leaders and teachers.
 You can read the report in full in here: Strong Foundations in the First Years of School

-We will be examining the findings and messages of this report, and Best Start in Life, in greater depth this term as part of our online and face to face training events, for leaders and wider teams, including at our Senior Leader Briefing, during the Roadshows and at our popular EYFS Leaders Programme.
+We will be examining the findings and messages of this report, and Best Start in Life, in greater depth this term as part of our online and face to face training events, for leaders and wider teams, including at our Inspiring Leaders Conference 2025, during the Roadshows and at our popular EYFS Leaders Programme.

 We also have a range of strategic tools and resources which may help you and your team reflect on current practice, found here.